I'm a curious person. I read a lot, I like to explore, and love to figure out to make things.

 I then worked with freelance designers and animators to realise the concept.
 I hired voice talent and managed any recordings along with any final changes to the video and animation.

-I worked with McLaren over a couple of years at Essence to create quick turn around video for their social channels.
-I also advised on using video in social and YouTube channel management.
+I worked with McLaren at Essence to create quick turn around video for their social channels.
+I also consulted on using video in social and YouTube channel management.

 We produced teaser video, live Q&A’s, interviews and videos covering events within the MTC building.